 Our research has been recognised for being world-leading (REF 2022), and our staff have contributed to public engagement, government reports and committees, as well as arts events and public science activities.

 With a range of lecturers from different departments and a diverse set of classroom activities, in ‘Climate Change and Society’ I was able to tackle one of the biggest debates within our generation from every angle.
 This module taught me the extent of our societies’ effects upon nature, and I have learned skills which will help me to do all I can to better society from any position in life.

 Teaching you at Lancaster

-I meet students in the second year research methods module.
+I often meet students in the second year research methods module or final year dissertation.
 You wouldn’t be alone if the mention of research methods makes you roll your eyes but each year I watch as initially sceptical students find out just how interesting doing your own research can be.
 Inspired by some of our research-led modules, I've seen projects develop on everything from cam girls and the gendering of student societies to immigrant identity and steroid use in prisons. – Dr Allison Hui

 - Film and Sociology BA Hons: PL33

 - Film and Sociology (Placement Year) BA Hons: PL34